seqscope/NovaScope/docs/installation/slurm.md

-# Snakemake with SLURM
+# (Optional) Snakemake with SLURM

 !!! tip
-    We recommended to integrate SLURM scheduler with NovaScope, which can automate the process of submitting your jobs.
+    We recommended to integrate SLURM scheduler with NovaScope to automate the process of job submission.

 !!! info
     Please be aware that Snakemake introduced significant updates for cluster configuration starting from **version 8**.
-Thus, we advise checking to verify your Snakemake version using `snakemake --version`.
+So, please verify your Snakemake version using `snakemake --version`.

-In NovaScope, we utilized a cluster configuration profile to define the details of the cluster and resources given its consistency and time-saving benefits.
-More details are provided below.
+In NovaScope, we utilized a cluster configuration profile to define the details of the cluster and resources given its consistency and time-saving benefits (see details below).
 Those files were crafted with inspiration from the [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm) repository.

 ## A Cluster Configuration File for Snakemake v7.29.0

 Create a `config.yaml` with the following settings.
 Please substitute the placeholders, which are marked with `<>`, to suit your specific case.
-Please see our example file at [slurm/v7.29.0/config.yaml](https://github.com/seqscope/NovaScope/blob/main/info/slurm/v7.29.0/config.yaml).
+An example file is provided at [slurm/v7.29.0/config.yaml](https://github.com/seqscope/NovaScope/blob/main/info/slurm/v7.29.0/config.yaml).

 ```yaml
 ## Cluster Configuration